 The CDC welcomes children between the ages of 6 weeks and 5 years.
 The CDC provides activities and programs which support children’s social, emotional, physical and intellectual development.
 The program is accredited by National Association for the Education of Young Children (NAEYC).
-The CDC is a USDA certified center, providing breakfast, lunch and two snacks each day.
+The CDC is a USDA certified center, providing breakfast, lunch and a snack each day.

 PART DAY ENRICHMENT PROGRAM